Best Apps for Elementary (K-5)

 Why Early Education Matters

 Elementary school establishes the academic habits a child will use for years.
 Early learning gaps compound quickly.
-To build reading comprehension, students need a strong grasp of decoding and word analysis, and they must read connected text every day IES.
+To build reading comprehension, students need a strong grasp of decoding and word analysis, and they must read connected text every day.
 Those who fall behind in early literacy and math usually struggle to catch up once they reach middle school.

 Choosing the Right Apps